 In this article I outline common experiences of people with LGBTQ parents and guardians, and examine the effects of homophobia and transphobia on their lives.
+I also provide answers to several commonly asked questions, discuss the diversity of LGBTQ families, offer tips on how to be an ally to this community and provide a glossary of terms.

-I also provide answers to several commonly-asked "LGBTQ families come in all different shapes and sizes.
-There are single-parent families, two-parent families and multipleparent families.
-LGBTQ parents are biological, adoptive and foster parents."
+"LGBTQ families come in all different shapes and sizes.
+There are single parent families, two parent families and multiple parent families.
+LGBTQ parents are biological parents, adoptive parents and foster parents."